-State Fair
+• State Fair

 Members selected as having the top exhibit in their general project represent Edgar County at the State Fair.
 State Fair begins the second Friday in August.
 State Fair exhibitors must be 8 years old by September 1 of the current 4-H year, including livestock exhibitors.
-State Fair general project judging will be held on a single day determined annually by the Illinois State 4-H Office.
 For more information, see "State Fair Policies" section.